suramya-shah/introduction-to-microfrontends/README.md

 | **Development Effort**   | Moderate                     | Low                                | Low                                | Low                                |
 | **Ecosystem Maturity**   | Mature                       | Mature                             | Emerging                           | Mature                             |

-## Managing Micro Frontends
+Managing Micro Frontends

 Managing micro frontends involves implementing effective strategies and practices to handle the development, deployment, and maintenance of individual micro frontend modules within a larger application.
 Here are key considerations for managing micro frontends:

 1. Repository Setup: Choosing the right repository setup is crucial for managing micro frontends.
-There are different approaches, such as monorepo and multi-repo.
+There are different approaches, such as monorepo, multi-repo and mixed.
 In a monorepo setup, all micro frontend modules are stored in a single repository, allowing for shared code and centralized version control.
 In a multi-repo setup, each micro frontend has its own repository, providing autonomy and independence.
 Alternatively, a mixed approach can be adopted, where related micro frontends are grouped together in a monorepo while others have their own repositories.

 When it comes to managing micro frontends, there are different approaches that can be taken.
 The most common approaches are the monorepo, multi-repo, and mixed approaches.

 a.
 Monorepo Approach: In this approach, all the micro frontend modules are stored in a single repository.
 This allows for easier code sharing and visibility across the project.